Strategic Recruitment and Onboarding Are Essential for The Best Patient Care

 The best onboarding initiatives promote leader desire for an engaging culture and a rewarding workplace, as well as a strong commitment to the health and wellness of the local community.
 Gallup has found that when these values are communicated credibly and transparently, employees and community members alike see evidence that the healthcare organization values patient outcomes.
 And this allows them to outperform their peers in terms of greater patient satisfaction, fewer readmissions, and stronger financial performance.

 Join me for a webinar where explore the most essential strategies of effective healthcare onboarding program, including emphasizing KSR (knowledge, support, and relationships) to build a program in which people and technology work together to create the most positive, rewarding experience for all types of new hires from physicians to hourly staff.
-To register for the webinar on Thursday, October 11th, click here.
+Register.

 Share this Post: